-River Blithe and River Trent at Pumpback
+River Blithe and River Trent Pumpback

+Impacts have been calculated for two scenarios according to the current conditions of the River Trent pumpback (A - 9 Ml/d; B - 17Ml/d) as compared to the Lowest Daily Flow of 15.5 Ml/d recorded during the 1976 drought.
 A tabular summary of impacts on water quality and ecological receptors is provided in Table 7 and these are discussed below.
 Note that all impacts are considered to be negative unless otherwise stated.